 6. Goiter

 A goiter occurs when the thyroid gland begins to swell due to the overproduction of hormones.
 Typically, the thyroid needs adequate levels of iodine.
 However, if you don’t have enough iodine, your body will try to compensate for what’s missing, and the thyroid swells.
-If you develop a goiter, you must take iodine supplements and possibly consider surgery.
+A goiter can form with one nodule or several nodules, and this is known as a multinodular goiter.

-You should also note that Hashimoto’s thyroiditis often causes goiters.
+Hashimoto’s thyroiditis often causes goiters.
 This condition is an autoimmune disorder that affects millions of Americans.
 Specifically, this disorder causes inflammation and damage to the thyroid.
 As a result, the body tries to compensate by causing the thyroid gland to grow.

 7. Weak Nails and Thinning Hair